For questions 19-24, choose from the sentences A-H the one which best fits the gap.

 Think of the last time you tried to describe someone, or attempted to explain your ownbehaviour to another person.
 Chances are you used words such as "shy" or "confident","friendly" or "reserved".
 When trying to understand our own, or other people's behaviour, wetend to fall back on these psychological categories without even thinking.
+(0) One friend is optimistic, seeing the world from a generally hopeful perspective, while the other is the opposite, a gloomy pessimist.
+Of course,in reality none of us is so easily defined.

 And yet the desire to define ourselves is undeniable.
-Personality, by which we generallymean the thoughts, feelings and behaviour that make each of us individual, fascinates andchallenges us.
+Personality, by which we generally mean the thoughts, feelings and behaviour that make each of us individual, fascinates and challenges us.

 .
 Meanwhile, our identity and relation to the world is defined in thecategories psychologists and scientists have identified.